 Kentwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Kentwood has one of the lowest overall levels of education in the country: only 5.32% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

-The per capita income in Kentwood in 2010 was $11,722, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $46,888 for a family of four.
-Kentwood also has one of the higher rates of people living in poverty in the nation, with 47.89% of its population below the federal poverty line.
+The per capita income in Kentwood in 2018 was $20,903, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,612 for a family of four.
+However, Kentwood contains both very wealthy and poor people as well.
+Kentwood also has one of the higher rates of people living in poverty in the nation, with 41.16% of its population below the federal poverty line.

 Kentwood is a very ethnically-diverse town.
 The people who call Kentwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kentwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kentwood include Irish, French, German, and Scots-Irish.
+Important ancestries of people in Kentwood include English, Irish, German, French, and Scottish.

 The most common language spoken in Kentwood is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.